Most pool builders are asked two questions more than they hear other questions — and those questions are:

 - “What is the best time of year to build a swimming pool?”

 - “How do I begin the planning process for a swimming pool?”

 Following are the answers to these very common questions:

 What is the best time of year to build a swimming pool?

-The answer will probably not surprise you—it is now, during the off season, before the skilled contractors get too busy.
-This is true of not just swimming pools—but other home improvement projects as well.
+The answer will probably not surprise you — it is now, during the off season.
+This is true of not just swimming pools — but other home improvement projects as well.
 There are several reasons that now is the best time to begin backyard projects:

 In a few short months we will be approaching the end of this window, so now is the time to get started on that backyard improvement that you desire.